 Based on a review of all pertinent background sources and information collected during the site visit, the built heritage resources and cultural heritage landscape observed were assessed based on provincial policy guidelines.
 The Province states that "significant built heritage resources and significant cultural heritage landscapes shall be conserved" (PPS, 2014: Section 2.6.1).
 Built heritage resources are defined as "one or more significant buildings, structures, monuments, installations or remains associated with architectural, cultural, social, political, economic or military history and identified as being important to a community."
-Cultural heritage landscapes are defined as "a defined geographical area of heritage significance which has been modified by human activities and is valued by a community...it involves a grouping(s) of individual heritage features such as structures, spaces archaeological sites and natural elements, which together form a significant type of heritage form, distinctive from that of its constituent elements or parts".
+Cultural heritage landscapes are defined as "a defined geographical area of heritage significance which has been modified by human activities and is valued by a community...it involves a grouping(s) of individual heritage features such as structures, spaces archaeological sites and natural elements or parts".
 These resources may be identified through designation or heritage conservation easement under the OHA.
 In assessing a property's cultural heritage value, Wood staff refers to Ontario Regulation 9/06 - Criteria for Determining Cultural Heritage Value or Interest and Ontario Regulation 10/06 - Criteria for Determining Cultural Heritage Value or Interest of Provincial Significance.

 Ontario Regulation 9/06 outlines three main criteria for determining cultural heritage value or interest, further divided into nine sub-categories.

-A property must meet one or more the following criteria to be considered significant:
+A property must meet one or more the criteria in Table 1 to be considered significant.
+Table 1 provides an evaluation of the given property based on each of the criteria.